Believing in accessibility for all

 3.2 Violence is not restricted to acts of aggression that may result in physical harm.
 It also includes behaviour or language (whether verbal or written) that may cause staff to feel offended, afraid, threatened or abused.

-• is offensive, derogatory, or patronising.
+• offensive, derogatory, or patronising.

 • is discriminatory in any way, including racist, sexist, homophobic or transphobic comments.